 This month down at the Ahmanson Theater in Los Angeles is a Broadway show called Dear Evan Hanson which talks about suicide and the effects of depression.
 One of the songs, “Waving at the Window,” describes well the thoughts of someone struggling with whether they want to go on living: “Give them no reason to stare / No slipping up if you slip away / So I got nothing to share / No, I got nothing to say.”

-While it is always important to support those struggling with depression and thoughts of suicide, it is often thought that those thinking of “slipping away” choose to attempt it during the winter season and so we are reminded as a cultural to keep a special eye out for our loved ones during this time.
+While it is always important to support those struggling with depression and thoughts of suicide, it is often thought that those thinking of “slipping away” choose to attempt it during the winter season and so we are reminded as a culture to keep a special eye out for our loved ones during this time.
 With all the wonder of the holidays and the cooler weather outside, do people who are already depressed really become the most suicidal in the winter?
 Bundled up in our homes, often separated from our wider communities, it can be easy to focus on our darker thoughts and think we are alone in this world.
 For people struggling with suicidal thoughts, though, winter is not the time of year most suicides are committed.

 Why are fewer suicides committed in the winter?